Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Choroid, which connects your retina to the white part of your eye.
+• Choroid, which connects your retina to the white part of your eye (sclera)

-Over time, damage can cause cystoid macular edema or glaucoma.
-While there's no cure, birdshot chorioretinopathy is a treatable disease.
+While there’s no cure, birdshot retinochoroidopathy is a treatable disease.
 Early detection is essential to the success of the treatment.

 Advertisement